 His experimental collaboration with video artist Xuan has been called "breathtaking... funny, boundary-pushing, thought-provoking" (Democrat and Chronicle).
 1st Prize Winners of the SMIA Competition, Earsight Duo has been hosted for residencies at Avaloch Farm Music Institute, Mana Contemporary, and has opened for GRAMMY-award winning ensemble Eighth Blackbird at South Carolina's Indie Grits Film Festival and were guests of the ensemble for a short residency at Chicago's Museum of Contemporary Art.

 In the American contemporary music community, Ferry has stepped in as a guest percussionist with acclaimed ensembles Alarm Will Sound, Third Coast Percussion, Ensemble Dal Niente, and Eighth Blackbird.
 As a visiting teaching artist, Ferry has been a guest artist at dozens of universities around the country.

-With Alarm Will Sound, Ferry serves as the Artistic Director of Artistic Planning, envisioning and managing the artistic activities of one of the world's leading contemporary music ensembles, as well as leading the ensemble in performances at the National Gallery of Art and The Park Avenue Armory.
+With Alarm Will Sound, Ferry serves as the Assistant Director of Artistic Planning, envisioning and managing the artistic activities of one of the world's leading contemporary music ensembles, as well as leading the ensemble in performances at the National Gallery of Art and The Park Avenue Armory.
 Ferry also leads installation performances of the community music-making Flowerpot Music project in partnership with composer Elliot Cole.